ghedamat/ghedamat.github.com/_posts/2020-06-15-so-tell-me-about-nix.md

 > In NixOS, the entire operating system — the kernel, applications, system packages, configuration files, and so on — is built by the Nix package manager from a description in a purely functional build language.
 The fact that it’s purely functional essentially means that building a new configuration cannot overwrite previous configurations.
 Most of the other features follow from this.

-Unlike most Operating Systems NixOS allows users to **describe** their desired system configuration and then leave it to Nix to *apply* said configuration an make all the required changes.
+Unlike most operating systems NixOS allows users to **describe** their desired system configuration and then leave it to Nix to *apply* said configuration and make all the required changes.

 There are no configuration files to edit, copy, backup **outside** of the `.nix` ones in `/etc/nixos`.